 The old lady had been ancient ever since Kim could remember.
 She had moved in with Kim’s parents before Kim’s birth.
 After her husband had died she felt lonely and her house was too big and too big a reminder of the marriage.
 Kim knew all that, of course.
 Her Gran Gran had often told her about it.
 Gran Gran had often talked with Kim, during those long summer evenings on the verandah, those cold, dark winter nights in the kitchen, huddled into blankets in front of the oven.
 Talking, watching the rolls getting baked.
 Kim had kneaded the dough under Gran Gran’s ‘watchful eyes’ as she would always say.
 Kim used to call it ‘supervision’.
 Gran Gran’s recipes had come down to her from god knows when, and she was very particular about sticking to them, whether she could do the kneading herself or not did not matter.
 “Old recipes for an old gal” Gran Gran would say with a little twinkle of her eye.

 And so the ancient woman and the young girl sat in front of an oven, or on a verandah, or on a park bench or any old place and talked.
-At times Kim would talk about her life, school or crushes or troubles wit her parents.
+At times Kim would talk about her life, school or crushes or troubles with her parents.
 Gran Gran would dispense wise words of wisdom which usually amounted to ‘I think such-and-such, but I am sure whatever you end up doing, it will be the right thing to do.’
-Kim usually did the such-and-such and usually it turned out to have been the right thing.
+Kim usually did the such-and-such and usually that turned out to have been the right thing.

 More often than not, however, Gran Gran would tell Kim stories from her life.
 It was was those moments that held a magic for Kim.
 And if you had been able to look only at the two pairs of eyes and nothing else, you would have had no way of telling who was the woman with a three-digit age and who was the teenager.